rimij405/rimij405.github.io/source/_posts/bugfix-fcc-35751.md

 ##### Docker Desktop for Windows #####

+Docker didn't end up working out for me.
+My copy of Windows (Windows 10 Home) doesn't include Hyper-V; if it did, this would have been much, much easier.
+Because of this, I'll have to follow the old-school installation instructions.

 I've never used Docker and don't pretend to know how it does what it does.
 I imagine Docker containers are a lot like lightweight virtual machines, but without all the baggage an operating system would carry in the latter situation.

 ###### Hyper-V vs. VirtualBox ######